codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 }
 ```

 Select `Tools -> Android -> Sync Project with Gradle Files` to load the libraries through Gradle.
+After you sync, it will import everything automatically.
+You'll be able to see the files in External Libraries.

 Next, we need to create an `Application` class and initialize Parse.
 Be sure to replace the initialization line below with **your correct Parse keys**:

 ```java
 public class ParseApplication extends Application {